mehwaffle10/Waffle_Balance/README.md

 - Redone map destruction using raycasting
 - Much less drag
 - Slower acceleration
+- Each seat is faster
 - Rear water only shows when you have enough speed to break blocks
+- Can only turn around when rear water is showing
 - Reduced bobbing in water
 - Don't break on land (or if left alone???)
 - Doesn't sink on low health